 Scenarios where components are known to sometimes fail call for a mechanism that continuously checks the health of components and reports anomalies.
 To accommodate such use cases, Genode provides a built-in health-monitoring mechanism.
 Each component registers a heartbeat signal handler during its initialization at its parent.
 This happens under the hood and is thereby transparent to application code.
-Each time the signal is triggered by the parent, the default heartbeat handler invokes the heartbeat\response function at the parent interface and thereby confirms that the component is still able to respond to external events.
+Each time the signal is triggered by the parent, the default heartbeat handler invokes the heartbeat_response function at the parent interface and thereby confirms that the component is still able to respond to external events.

 Thanks to this low-level mechanism, the init component is able to monitor its child components as depicted in Figure 49.
-A global (for this init instance) heartbeat rate can be configured via a <heartbeat rate\ms="1000"/> node at the top level of init's configuration.
+A global (for this init instance) heartbeat rate can be configured via a <heartbeat rate_ms="1000"/> node at the top level of init's configuration.
 The heartbeat rate can be specified in milliseconds.
 If configured, init uses a dedicated timer session for performing health checks periodically.
 Each component that hosts a <heartbeat> node inside its <start> node is monitored.
-In each period, init requests heartbeat for each component.
+In each period, init requests heartbeat responses from all monitored children and maintains a count of outstanding heartbeats for each component.
 The counter is incremented in each period and reset whenever the child responds to init's heartbeat request.
 Whenever the number of outstanding heartbeats of a child becomes higher than 1, the child may be in trouble.
-Init reports this information in its state report via the new attribute skipped\heartbeats="N" where N denotes the number of periods since the child becomes the number of periods since the child becomes the healthy component.
-Vice versa, in a multi-threaded application, the crash of a secondary thread may go undetected if the primary (checked) thread stays responsive.
-However, in the majority of cases where a component crashes (page fault, stack overflow), gets stuck in a busy loop, produces a deadlock, or throws an unhandled exception (abort), the mechanism nicely reflects the troublesome situation to the outside.
+Init reports this information in its state report via the new attribute skipped_heartbeats="N" where N denotes the number of periods since the child becomes the number of periods."

 Of course, the mechanism won't deliver 100% accuracy.
-There may be situations like long-running calculations where long times of unresponsiveness are expected from a
+There may be situations like long-running calculations where long times of unresponsiveness are expected from a healthy component.
+Vice versa, in a multi-threaded application, the crash of a secondary thread may go undetected if the primary (checked) thread stays responsive.